taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

         ```
    * the draw line function called to draw a horizontal line

-2. A program called draw_horizontal_lines.py which will draw multiple random horizontal lines using your algorithm.
+- [ ] A program called draw_horizontal_lines.py which will draw multiple random horizontal lines using your algorithm.
+An example of how to use randint in python is shown below.
+        ```python
+        import random as rand
+        # the code below will generate a random integer between 0 and 10
+        x = rand.randint(0,10)
+        print(x)
+        ```

-3. A program called draw_multiple_lines.py which can draw multiple non-horizontal lines using your algorithm.
+- [ ] A program called draw_multiple_lines.py which can draw multiple non-horizontal lines using your algorithm.

-4. A program called draw_thick_line.py which can draw a line of a parameterized thickness
+- [ ] A program called draw_thick_line.py which can draw a non-horizontal line of a parameterized thickness.